 What on earth am I here for?
 What am I supposed to DO with my life?

 We bounce, slamming ourselves into walls.
 We sit and ponder.
 We write how-tos: 20 Ways to Find Your Calling (Forbes) and What You Are Meant To Be Doing–Find Your Calling (Oprah) and How To Find Your Calling (Institute for Faith, Works, and Economics).

 …We look upon people living out their calling with envy — what’s wrong with us that we don’t know what we’re supposed to do with our lives?
 Why does He have something unique for them, but not unique for me?

 As a pastor, I’m frequently asked to share the story of my “call to the ministry”.
 And over the years I’ve noticed with some consternation that my answer begins apologetically, a bit sheepish for its lack of fireworks and burning bushes.
-But on further reflection and with more experience telling the story, I’ve come to gently delight in not having particularly miraculous story.
-(I’ve got other ones that are…this one’s not of them!)
+But on further reflection and with more experience telling the story, I’ve come to gently delight in not having a particularly miraculous story.
+(I have other ones that are…this is not one of them!)
 I’ve been able to turn it into an encouragement for any who are longing for clarity on their own call, or burdened with anxiety for not having it.
 It’s led to identifying some key questions when we are seeking to discern God’s call on our lives and clarity in our own vocation.